 Conversely, if you barely glisten during a heart-pumping, high-intensity interval training (HIIT) workout or you're bone dry when it's 95 degrees outside, you might have anhidrosis.
-The opposite of hyperhidrosis, anhidrosis is the body's inability to perspire normally.
-Since sweating prevents your core temperature from climbing to dangerous or harmful levels, this issue can be serious.
+The opposite of hyperhidrosis, anhidrosis is the body's inability to perspire normally, per the Mayo Clinic.
+Because sweating prevents your core temperature from climbing to dangerous or harmful levels, this issue can be serious.
 Consult with a medical professional if you notice you're not sweating when feeling flushed or hot.

 3. Your Blood Sugar Levels Are Low

 Profuse sweating may be a sign your blood sugar is too low.
 When your blood sugar drops below 70 milligrams per deciliter, you're likely to produce waterfalls of perspiration, according to the University of Michigan Medicine.
 That's because when the body is under stress, it releases the fight-or-flight hormone adrenaline, which in turn makes you sweat.